 Emily Whiting uses the latest cutting-edge technology to replicate the engineering techniques of very old buildings (like Gothic cathedrals) so that modern-day architects can build better, more efficient buildings.
-If you know how it would fall, you can make it stand.

 I get time-travel whiplash just thinking about it.

 Emily, though, gets no whiplash at all.
 To her, it makes perfect sense to study buildings, like the cathedrals, that have stood the test of time and are as magnificent—and structurally sound—as ever:

 “I think that I have an appreciation for these methods in both engineering and art that have been around for ages—for hundreds and hundreds of years.
 And so maybe going back to these more primitive methods, it’s going back to where these initial pursuits first came from.”